 - Latin 102 (the second half of Elementary Latin, offered every spring)

 - Latin 201 (the first half of Intermediate Latin, offered every fall)

-If you place into Latin 202, you will be invited to take the Latin Exemption Exam at the start of the fall semester.
-The results of the Latin Exemption Exam, again, will not earn you any college credit, but it may grant you exemption from UMW’s language requirement.
+If you place into Latin 201 with a sufficiently high score, you will be invited to take the Latin Exemption Exam at the start of the fall semester.
+The results of the Latin Exemption Exam, again, will not earn you any college credit, but they may grant you exemption from UMW’s language requirement.

 The Latin Placement Exam should take only about 45 minutes to complete.
-You have, however, 75 minutes in which to work on the test before the system will end it.
-IMPORTANT: once begun, the test must be completed within the time allotted.
+You have, however, 75 minutes in which to work on the exam before the system will end it.
+IMPORTANT: once begun, the exam must be completed within the time allotted.
 It cannot be resumed later.
 Multiple attempts are not allowed.
-The test may be taken only once.
+The exam may be taken only once.
 VERY IMPORTANT: The Latin Placement Exam is available to students only in the time immediately preceding their entry to UMW.
 If you have any interest in ever taking Latin at UMW, you should take it now.

-The best way to prepare for the test is to review Latin forms and grammar.
-Know the noun, adjective, and verb endings, and be ready to identify constructions such as the ablative absolute and purpose clause.
+It is useful to do well on this exam.
+Students who start a language at the lowest level will be taking 9 credits (typically 3 courses) total to complete the language requirement.
+Testing into a higher level means more room in your curriculum for major or minor courses, or the ability to proceed more quickly to advanced language studies.
+The best way TO PREPARE FOR THE EXAM is to review Latin forms and grammar.
+Know the noun, adjective, and verb endings, and be ready to identify constructions such as indirect statement, ablative absolute, and purpose clause.
 Practice some translation, noting the role of each word in the sentence (subject, direct object, adverb, etc.).
 BONAM FORTUNAM!

 TESTING DATES: The exam will be available from 15 May – 15 July 2020.